Postdoctoral Research Program

 Selection Procedure

-Applications are reviewed by the Earth Institute Postdoctoral Selection Committee, which is composed of senior Earth Institute faculty from across the Institute.
-Care is taken to ensure that all of the Earth Institute's core disciplines are represented in the Committee.
+Applications are reviewed by the Climate School Postdoctoral Selection Committee, which is composed of senior Climate School faculty from across the School.
+Care is taken to ensure that all of the Climate School's core disciplines are represented in the Committee.

 An initial, rigorous review of the applications examines several factors, including the following:

-Applications that merit further consideration are moved forward to the directors of one or more relevant Earth Institute research units.
+Applications that merit further consideration are moved forward to the directors of one or more relevant Climate School research units.
 Based on feedback received from the research units, the Selection Committee reevaluates the applications in great detail before reaching a final decision.

 Decisions